NestJS

 Summary

 Through this guide, you have learned how to develop and deploy NestJS applications on CloudBase HTTP cloud functions.
-NestJS's modular architecture and powerful feature set, combined with CloudBase's cloud-native capabilities, can help you quickly build high-quality enterprise-level applications.
+NestJS's modular architecture and powerful features, combined with CloudBase's cloud-native capabilities, enable you to rapidly build high-quality enterprise-level applications.

-It is recommended to further optimize the application architecture, add database integration, and implement authentication features based on business requirements in actual projects.
+It is recommended to further optimize the application architecture, add database integration, implement authentication features, etc., based on business requirements in actual projects.